hawtio/hawtio/BUILDING.md

   to properly test things out you might want to create a new version and maybe some child containers.

-### Running hawt.io with Fuse Fabric in development mode
+### Running hawtio with Fuse Fabric in development mode

     cd hawtio-web
     mvn test-compile exec:java -Psnapshot,fabric